ovh/docs/pages/cloud/storage/highperf-limitations/guide.en-au.md

 ### Maximum size per object / mpu / part

 - Maximum 5 GB per object
-- 10000 parts maximum in an mpu
+- 10000 parts maximum in a mpu
 - 5MB is the minimum size for a part

 ### Maximum number of user accounts per project